-Around the United States, one of the hottest topics of debate today is whether medical marijuana should be legalized.
+Around the United States, one of the hottest topics of debate today is whether marijuana should be legalized.
+While recreational marijuana is becoming increasingly popular, more states have been willing to accept and legalize marijuana for medical purposes.
 There are many people for the legalization of medical marijuana, pointing to its health benefits, its natural properties, and how it can replace dangerous prescription medications.
 On the other side, there are opponents to legalizing medical marijuana, with most people stating that it’s an addictive drug that can lead to other, harder drugs.

-No matter what your personal feelings are on the subject, some states are moving forward with the legalization of medical marijuana.
-In these states, medical-grade marijuana can be prescribed by a doctor to patients experiencing anything from seizures to nerve pain, glaucoma, or even cancer.
+The states decide marijuana laws.
+No matter what your personal feelings are on the subject, some states are moving forward with the legalization of marijuana.
+In several states, medical-grade marijuana can be prescribed by a doctor to patients experiencing anything from seizures to nerve pain, glaucoma, or even cancer.

 What’s interesting about medical marijuana is how it can be administered.
 While most people immediately think of smoking marijuana, this isn’t the only way it can be administered.
-There are capsules, patches, sprays, oils, and lozenges available to help a patient with their symptoms.
+There are capsules, patches, sprays, oils, and lozenges available to help patients with their symptoms.

 The states where medical marijuana is legal are: